Members of the NSI,

-The NSI announces a call for proposals for “Graduate Student Merit Fellowships” (GSMFs) within the umbrella of the Nuclear Solutions Institute (NSI).
-Funding is envisaged to be available as early as September 1, 2020 at a level of one to two full graduate students with a stipend of $25k for one year plus a travel allowance of $1k to present the pertinent research at a professional meeting.
+We would like to issue the 2021 call for proposals for “Graduate-Student Merit Fellowships” (GSMFs) within the umbrella of the Nuclear Solutions Institute (NSI).
+Funding is envisaged to be available as early as Sept 01, 2021, at a level of one to two full graduate students with a stipend of $25k for one year plus a travel allowance of $1k to present the pertinent research at a professional meeting.
 The funds may also be split to support more than 1 fellowship at an accordingly reduced level over the course of a year.
 Pertinent cost sharing by the prospective adviser is welcome.
-The selected student(s) must provide a graphical abstract to be posted on the NSI website within one month of the start of the fellowship.
+Selected student(s) must provide a graphical abstract to be posted on the NSI website within one month of the start of the fellowship.

 As part of the interdisciplinary nature of the fellowship, the student is required to complete a course on an NSI-related topic which is offered within a NSI unit, but outside the department of the student’s primary research field.
 It should be indicated in the proposal which course options are envisaged.